 RTA Next Plan Development

-The Regional Transportation Authority Board established a citizens’ advisory committee to develop a draft regional transportation plan to continue regional transportation improvements beyond the 2006 voter-approved 20-year plan and half-cent excise (sales) tax which expire in June 2026.
+The Regional Transportation Authority Board established a citizens’ advisory committee (CAC) to develop a draft regional transportation plan to continue transportation improvements beyond June 2026, when the 2006 voter-approved 20-year plan and half-cent excise (sales) tax expire.

 Plan Development Process